 Correct location of outdoor unit

-For proper cooling the indoor and outdoor units of split AC should be mounted at location away from direct sunlight and water.
-The outdoor unit of split AC should be installed in open space so that there is no hindrance to the heat dissipated from the condenser.
+For proper cooling, mount the indoor and outdoor units of split AC at location away from direct sunlight and water.
+Install the outdoor unit of split AC in open space so that there is no hindrance to the heat dissipated from the condenser.

 Proper placement of outdoor unit

 The outdoor unit of split AC must be placed on a flat and rigid surface.
 This unit contains key components of split AC like compressor, condenser, fan motor etc. If the unit is not on a flat surface then it will vibrate excessively, which can lead to the breakage of copper pipes, coolant leakage and compressor/condenser damage.
 Further, the vibrating unit makes lots of noise which could disturb you and your neighbors.

 Correct distance between the indoor and outdoor unit plays a very important role in cooling.
 The coolant at very low temperature flows inside the copper tubes between indoor and outdoor units of split AC.
 There is always some loss of cooling effect to the atmosphere when the refrigerant flows between the units.
 Hence to reduce this loss, keep the distance between the indoor unit of split AC and the outdoor unit of split AC as minimum as possible.
 The maximum allowable distance between the indoor and the outdoor units of split AC can be about 15 meters.